-Here at Hypnotherapy Directory we understand the value of knowing your hypnotherapist is trained and experienced - which is why we have a thorough approvals policy in place that must be met by each professional before we list their hypnotherapy service.
+Here at Hypnotherapy Directory, we understand the importance of knowing your hypnotherapist is trained and able to support you.
+This is why we have a thorough approvals policy in place that must be met by every hypnotherapist before we list their service.

 When you see our Hypnotherapy Directory policy badge (pictured to the right), this means we have verified the following: